 Donor Alliance’s mission is to save lives through organ and tissue donation and transplantation.
 With nearly 2,000 people in our area waiting for a lifesaving transplant right now, the need for transplantable organs is an ongoing public health crisis.

-We are actively working to plan for and to mitigate any impacts of COVID-19 on our mission to save lives through organ and tissue donation and transplantation.
-The waitlist can’t wait; waitlist candidates’ illnesses do not pause, even as the world grapples with the COVID-19 pandemic.
+The waitlist can’t wait; the need for lifesaving transplants has not slowed amid the pandemic.
+That is why Donor Alliance remains committed to maximizing all donation opportunities, while keeping our staff, recipients and community safe.
 To ensure the ability to continue adequate medical evaluation and care, we’ve instituted a Surge Plan in collaboration with our medical partners.
 These steps, along with the transfer of donors to our stand-alone recovery center, will minimize impact on hospitals and ensure the gift of life continues.
 Accelerated COVID-19 testing has been established for all potential organ donors, reducing delays and allowing us to expedite cases as much as possible.

 The Federal Government has classified organ transplants as essential, non-elective surgeries, which must continue even amidst the threat of this virus.
 The Centers for Medicare & Medicaid Services recently reiterated the critical nature of access to life-saving organs and requested all donor hospitals continue allowing organ procurement personnel into donor hospitals to facilitate the gift of life.